Function Basis Encoding of Numerical Features in Factorization Machines: Introduction

 The training data consists of past interactions between users and items, and is typically given in tabular form, where the table's columns, or \emph{fields}, have either categorical or numerical features.
+For example, ``gender'' or ``time since last visit'' are fields, whereas ``Male'' and ``10 hours'' are corresponding features.
 In recommendation systems that rely on FM variants, each row in the table is typically encoded as a concatenation of field encoding vectors.
 Categorical fields are usually one-hot encoded, whereas numerical fields are conventionally binned to a finite set of intervals to form a categorical field, and one-hot encoding is subsequently applied.
-A large number of works are devoted to the choice of the intervals, e.g. \cite{continuous_discretization, comparison_discretization_2009, liu2002discretization,discretization_streams_2006}.
+A large number of works are devoted to the choice of intervals, e.g. \citet{continuous_discretization, comparison_discretization_2009, liu2002discretization,discretization_streams_2006}.
 Regardless of the choice, the model's output is a \emph{step function} of the value of a given numerical field, assuming the remaining fields are kept constant, since the same interval is chosen independently of where the value falls in a given interval.
-For example, consider a model training on a data-set with age, device type, and time the user spent on our site.
-For the segment of 25-years old users using an iPhone the model will learn some step function, whereas for the segment of 37-years old users using a laptop the model may learn a (possibly) different step function.
+For example, consider a model training on a data-set with ``age'', ``device type'', and ``time the user spent on our site''.
+For the segment of 25-years old users using an iPhone the model will learn some step function for different spending time values, whereas for the segment of 37-years old users using a laptop the model may learn a (possibly) different step function.

 \Comment{ }